How to Find Leaks

 Who is responsible for leaks?

 If a leak occurs on the property-side of the meter, the property owner is responsible for the leak charges and repair costs.
 If you have checked for leaks and yet the dials are still turning, you may have a hidden leak in an underground pipe.
 Contact a reputable plumber for additional help and service.
-If you have purchased a water line protection plan such as Homeowner Safety Valve, contact the service provider for service.
-Learn more about Homeowner Safety Valve.

 Preparing for the worst